Table of Contents

 While these game elements are flashy and honesty can be fun, they create an unfair competitive environment.

 I could be one of the best word finders ever.
-Maybe I can find five words a second or something.
 But if people used enough boosters and powerups, I might never get a top score.

 For example, the system in Wordament is a perfect example of a fair competition based multiplayer word game.